 a histone acetyl transferase (HAT) of the MYST family.
 Originally isolated as an HIV-1 TAT-interactive protein.
 Plays an important role in regulating chromatin remodeling, transcription and other nuclear processes by acetylating nuclear proteins.
 Plays a role in DNA repair and apoptosis.
 Three splice variants have been described..
 Note: This description may include information from UniProtKB.

-Biological Process: DNA damage response, signal transduction by p53 class mediator resulting in transcription of p21 class mediator; DNA double-strand break repair; double-strand break repair; double-strand break repair via nonhomologous end joining; histone acetylation; negative regulation of interleukin-2 production; negative regulation of transcription from RNA polymerase II promoter; negative regulation of transcription, DNA-dependent; positive regulation of transcription from RNA polymerase II promoter; positive regulation of transcription, DNA-dependent; proteasomal ubiquitin-dependent protein catabolic process; response to ionizing radiation; strand displacement
+Biological Process: DNA damage response, signal transduction by p53 class mediator resulting in transcription of p21 class mediator; DNA double-strand break processing; DNA replication; DNA synthesis during DNA repair; double-strand break repair; double-strand break repair via nonhomologous end joining; histone acetylation; negative regulation of interleukin-2 production; negative regulation of transcription from RNA polymerase II promoter; negative regulation of transcription, DNA-dependent; positive regulation of transcription from RNA polymerase II promoter; positive regulation of transcription, DNA-dependent; proteasomal ubiquitin-dependent protein catabolic process; response to ionizing radiation; strand displacement